Why You Should Use Army COOL Resources to Start an IT Career

 Talk to an Army C.A.
 Education Consultant Today

-If you're looking for a certification to not only advance your Army career but also position you for success in the future, it makes sense to consider an IT network technician credential.
+If you're looking for a certification to not only advance your Army career but also position you for success in the future, it makes sense to consider a Network Technician credential.
 These professionals, also known as computer support technicians, play a crucial role in day-to-day operational logistics that help the U.S. Army and businesses around the world.
 This lucrative career offers good pay, flexible schedules, and significant job growth and opportunities.

 Not surprisingly, the Army is interested in supporting its soldiers in becoming the best computer specialists in the world.
 Many enlisted personnel use the Army Credentialing Opportunities Online tool to gain information on this promising career, which can also support many Military Occupational Specialties.
 In fact, this field is one of the most in-demand certifications for those searching Army COOL programs.